-My Grandmother has been making rum balls every Christmas for as long as I can remember.
+My Grandmother has been making rum chocolate truffles (or rum balls) every Christmas for as long as I can remember.
 Everyone would hover over the plate until they were all gone (and they were gone quickly).
-Now that all of us Grandkids are older, she gifts us our own container of Christmas Rum Balls every Christmas which means we don't have to share!
+Now that all of us Grandkids are older, she gifts us our own container of every Christmas which means we don't have to share!

 Ingredients and substitutions